gsaverill/GetData_CourseProject/CodeBook.md

 denote the three axial dimensions.
 All values are normalized and bounded within [-1, 1].

-The units for the observations of linear acceleration are standard gravitational acceleration (g).
-The units for the observations of angular velocity are radians per second.
+The units for the original observations of linear acceleration were standard gravitational acceleration (g).
+The units for the original observations of angular velocity were radians per second.
+However, since the data has been normalized, the data no longer have standard units.

 For more details on the feature variables, see the documents sited at the beginning of this codebook for the original data.